How to Install NVIDIA Drivers on Ubuntu 26.04, 24.04 and 22.04

 nvidia-settings

-Alternatively, you can also access NVIDIA settings through the application menu: Activities > Show Applications > NVIDIA X Server Settings.
+You can also open it from Activities > Show Applications > NVIDIA X Server Settings.

 The NVIDIA settings GUI displays your GPU configuration, information, and customizable settings.
 From here, you can adjust display settings, manage performance profiles, and configure advanced driver options.